-- 1. Development approval is in place for a small bar. - 2.
+- 1. Appropriate council approval is in place for a small bar at the venue. - 2.
 No public submissions were received relating to any issues with the application. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - 5.
-Having reviewed all the material, I am satisfied that granting this application for a small bar liquor licence will not be detrimental to the local or broader community.
+Having reviewed all the material, I am satisfied that granting this application for a small bar liquor licence will not be detrimental to the local or broader community. - 6.
+Plan of Management